 As well as food and drink, there are some other things to avoid when fasting for a blood test.
 These include:

 - Smoking: Smoking can also affect blood test results.
-If a person has been asked to fast before a blood test, they should avoid smoking.
+If a person has been asked to fast before a blood test, they should refrain from smoking.

-- Chewing gum: Chewing gum, even if it is sugar-free, should be avoided when fasting for a blood test.
-This is because it can speed up digestion, which can affect results.
+- Chewing gum: A person should avoid chewing gum, even if it does not contain sugar, when they are fasting for a blood test.
+This is because chewing gum can speed up digestion, which can affect results.

 - Exercise: Exercise can also speed up digestion and affect results, so people should avoid it for the recommended fasting period.

-Following the steps above can help a person who has been asked to fast for a blood test to do so safely.
+If the test does require fasting, following the steps above can help an individual who has been asked to fast for a blood test to do so safely.